-- (1) Minimize risks to life and property in areas of high geologic, flood, and fire hazard. - (2) Assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs. - (3) Be consistent with requirements imposed by an air pollution control district or the State Air Resources Control Board as to each particular development. - (4) Minimize energy consumption and vehicle miles traveled. - (5) Where appropriate, protect special communities and neighborhoods which, because of their unique characteristics, are popular visitor destination points for recreational uses.
+- (1) Minimize risks to life and property in areas of high geologic, flood, and fire hazard. - (2) Assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs. - (3) Be consistent with requirements imposed by an air pollution control district or the State Air Resources Control Board as to each particular development. - (4) Minimize energy consumption and vehicle miles traveled.

+(5) Where appropriate, protect special communities and neighborhoods which, because of their unique characteristics, are popular visitor destination points for recreational uses.

 - 4.1 The City of Malibu and the Santa Monica Mountains coastal zone contains areas subject to hazards that present substantial risks to life and property.
-These areas require additional development controls to minimize risks, and include, but shall not be limited to, the following: - Low Slope Stability & Landslide/Rockfall Potential: hillside areas that have the potential to slide, fail, or collapse. - Fault: the Malibu Coast-Santa Monica Fault Zone. - Floodprone areas most likely to flood during major storms. - Liquefaction: areas where water-saturated materials (including soil, sediment, and certain types of volcanic deposits) can potentially lose strength and fail during strong ground shaking. - Liquefaction/Floodprone areas where saturated sediments lie in flood plains. - Wave Action: shoreline areas subject to damage from wave activity during storms. - Fire Hazard: areas subject to major wildfires classified in Fire Zone 4 or in the Very High Fire Hazard Severity Zone.
+These areas require additional development controls to minimize risks, and include, but shall not be limited to, the following: - Low Slope Stability & Landslide/Rockfall Potential: hillside areas that have the potential to slide, fail, or collapse. - Fault Rupture: the Malibu Coast-Santa Monica Fault Zone. - Seismic Ground Shaking: shaking induced by seismic waves traveling through an area as a result of an earthquake on a regional geologic fault. - Floodprone areas most likely to flood during major storms. - Liquefaction: areas where water-saturated materials (including soil, sediment, and certain types of volcanic deposits) can potentially lose strength and fail during strong ground shaking. - Liquefaction/Floodprone areas where saturated sediments lie in flood plains. - Tsunami: shoreline areas subject to inundation by a sea wave generated by local or distant earthquake, submarine landslide, subsidence, or volcanic eruption. - Wave Action: shoreline areas subject to damage from wave activity during storms. - Fire Hazard: areas subject to major wildfires classified in Fire Zone 4 or in the Very High Fire Hazard Severity Zone.